A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Preparation.md

 - Clear the security log on the monitored Windows system to generate an Event ID 1102.
 - Confirm the alert triggers and appears in the **Triggered Alerts** section of Splunk.

-Alerts that we are going to create with Splunk:

-1. Windows Defender Disabled

 ---

 # Writing Snort Rules